BoilerplatE

 And yet the Logos has not been harmed by any of it.

 Most of the hard sciences appear to be converging on explanations that are becoming increasingly verisimilar and are improving at making more precise and accurate predictions.
+They deserve to be trusted within their competencies.
 The soft sciences are a mixed bag, replicating at a low rate and becoming increasingly convoluted without adding utility or improving predictions.
-Particularly poor are the social sciences, with experimental studies replicating less than half the time on average, and many instances of fraud, incompetence, and political capture.
-Against the claims of many science boosters, it is not obvious that the soft sciences are better than the historical/legal method, which constructs a conclusion from the evidence available.
+Particularly poor are the social sciences, with experimental studies replicating less than half the time, and many instances of fraud, incompetence, and political capture.
+Against the claims of many science boosters, it is not obvious that the soft sciences are better than the historical/legal method, which merely constructs conclusions from the evidence available.
+It is not obvious that the social sciences are better than relatively unprejudiced stereotypes from nonscientists.